johndao1005/SDV602-Journal/README.md

 ##### The best option

 The universal way to fix everything in technology world, re-install Python and also remember to tick the option to install PATH for you.
+From my experience, I tried all the solutions ( some of them work ) below but in the end, I still end up re-install my Python anyway.

 ![tick that Path](https://docs.blender.org/manual/en/latest/_images/about_contribute_install_windows_installer.png)

+<p style="margin: auto; padding: 0;">Source google</p>

-##### Adding PATH when python cannot be located
+##### Add PATH when python cannot be located

 - Add path for using Python in Bash